Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: Index theory

-The theorem enables us to define a $\bbZ_2$-valued index $\Ind_\omega\in\{0,1\}$ that characterizes the ground state $\omega$ as follows. \begin{definition} Let $\omega$ be a $\Gphs$-invariant locally-unique gapped ground state.
-Then we define \eq \Ind_\omega= \en for any $\theta$ satisfying the condition in Theorem~\ref{t:index}.
-We say the ground state $\omega$ with $\Ind_\omega=0$ is topologically trivial and that with $\Ind_\omega=1$ is topologically nontrivial. \end{definition}
+The theorem and the above observation enable us to define a $\bbZ_2$-valued index $\Ind_\omega\in\{1,-1\}$ that characterizes the ground state $\omega$ as follows. \begin{definition} Let $\omega$ be a $\Gphs$-invariant locally-unique gapped fixed-charge ground state.
+We define \eq \Ind_\omega= \en for any $\theta$-function satisfying the condition in Theorem~\ref{t:index}.
+We say a ground state $\omega$ with $\Ind_\omega=1$ is topologically trivial and that with $\Ind_\omega=-1$ is topologically nontrivial. \end{definition}

-We can also show that the index is ``topological'' in the sense that it is invariant under continuous modification of locally-unique gapped ground states.
-Consider a family of short-ranged $\Gphs$-invariant Hamiltonians $\hH_s$ of the form \rlb{H1} with $s\in[0,1]$.
-We assume that, for each $s\in[0,1]$, the Hamiltonian $\hH_s$ has a $\Gphs$-invariant locally-unique gapped ground state $\omega_s$ whose energy gap does not exceed a constant $\DE_0>0$.
+We can also show that the index is ``topological'' in the sense that it is invariant under continuous modification of $\Gphs$-invariant locally-unique gapped fixed-charge ground states.
+Consider a family of short-ranged $\Gphs$-invariant Hamiltonians $\hH_s$ of the form \rlb{H0}, \rlb{H1} with $s\in[0,1]$.
+We assume that, for each $s\in[0,1]$, the Hamiltonian $\hH_s$ has a $\Gphs$-invariant locally-unique gapped fixed-charge ground state $\omega_s$ whose energy gap is lower bounded by a constant $\DE_0>0$.
 We further assume that the ground states depend continuously on $s$, i.e., $\omega_s(\hA)$ is continuous in $s$ for any $\hA\in\Aloc$.
 Then we have the following.

 \begin{corollary} In the above setting, the index $\Ind_{\omega_s}$ is independent of $s$. \end{corollary}